 1. The Hashtag

-The hashtag is a recurring element in the social media discussion, and is crucial in product promotion.
+The hashtag is a recurring element in the social media discussion and is crucial in product promotion.
 When launching a product, it’s useful to attach a hashtag to encompass the message you’re trying to send to consumers.
 One standout example of this tactic is the hit HBO series Game Of Thrones.
-Prior to the premier of season seven, the show’s social posts contained the ironic, but on-theme hashtag #WinterIsHere.
-Its Twitter account replied to conversations regarding the warm, summer weather by sharing a winter-themed gif along with the hashtag.
+Before the season seven premiere, the show’s social posts contained the ironic but on-theme hashtag #WinterIsHere.
+Its Twitter account replied to conversations regarding the warm summer weather by sharing a winter-themed gif along with the hashtag.
 When fans of the show tweeted the hashtag a unique “Hashflag” graphic of the show’s ultimate villain, the Night King emerged, too.

 2. Tease-to-please

 Teaser campaigns are an excellent way to build anticipation for your product.
-A teaser campaign must contain two components: the teaser ads, followed by the big reveal.
-This can be executed in many different fashions, and is used more frequently than you think.
+A teaser campaign must contain two components: the teaser ads and the big reveal.
+This can be executed in many different fashions and is used more frequently than you think.
 Taylor Swift often uses this tactic when announcing her new singles – as she did with her new song “…Ready For It.”
 She posted about the highly anticipated football matchup between Alabama and Florida State on September 2, indicating her possible appearance during the game.
-The single was previewed during the game, which was soon followed by the single’s release onto music streaming platforms.
+The single was previewed during the game, which was soon followed by the single’s release on music streaming platforms.

-The producers of ABC’s The Bachelor also do a lot of teasing by tweeting out hints from their personal accounts about who the next Bachelor or Bachelorette will be, and then later announce “The Chosen One” on live TV.
+The producers of ABC’s The Bachelor also tease by tweeting out hints from their personal accounts about who the next Bachelor or Bachelorette will be, and then later announce “The Chosen One” on live TV.
 However, one of the most innovative approaches to this tactic comes from Samsung.
 It implemented a week-long “unboxing” campaign for the launch of the Galaxy S7.
-The term “unboxing” refers to revealing a newly-purchased product by unwrapping it and watching users’ first-time experiences with the product.
+The term “unboxing” refers to revealing a newly purchased product by unwrapping it and watching users’ first-time experiences.
 Samsung put a twist on this strategy by releasing YouTube videos of several consumers’ reactions to the product without ever actually showing the new phone.

 3. Utilize all your platforms.